kmesh-net/kmesh/test/README.md

   - Function description

-    Load the xds configuration file; by default, it is loaded according to the conf under the test case
+    Load the xds configuration file.
+By default, it is loaded according to the conf directory under the test case.

   - Parameter description

-    NA
+    N/A

   - Call example